ChrisJAdamek/cryptoTools/README.md

 ## Tasks and Exercises

 ### 🧰 Level 0 - Opening the Tool Box
 You want to apply for a role with Crypto Tools Pty Ltd.  Employees are required to have their own tools.
-Install the mobile versions of 'Metamask' and 'Discord' from the Android or iOS App Stores.
+You must install the mobile versions of 'Metamask' and 'Discord' and prove you have the basic tools for the job. .

 Tools and Tasks: